influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/upgrading.md

     {{% note %}}
-Stopping the `influxdb` process the data node takes longer than disabling traffic at the load balancer, but but ensures all writes stop, including writes from other data nodes in the cluster.
+Stopping the `influxdb` process the data node takes longer than disabling traffic at the load balancer, but it ensures all writes stop, including writes from other data nodes in the cluster.
     {{% /note %}}